-Submission of a copy of BLS CPR certification, proof of immunity, 10-panel urine drug screen results, and background check clearance is required prior to clinical observation shifts.
+Submission of a copy of BLS CPR certification, proof of immunity, 10-panel urine drug screen results, background check clearance, and N95 mask fit testing is required prior to clinical observation shifts.

-The deadline for submission of BLS CPR card copy, proof of immunity, 10-panel urine drug screen results, and to order the background check is Monday, September 13 at 5:30 pm.
+The deadline for submission of BLS CPR card copy, proof of immunity, 10-panel urine drug screen results, and to order the background check is Wednesday, February 9 at 5:30 p.m.